heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 `@pre_enforce` and `@post_enforce` can own a transaction boundary, so a denial that lands after the handler has written to the database rolls the write back.
 Three triggers cause a rollback: a `@post_enforce` DENY, a `@post_enforce` output-obligation failure, and a `@pre_enforce` output-obligation failure (the pre-decision permits, but its output obligations run after the handler writes).
 A clean PERMIT commits.

 This is opt-in.
 With no provider configured the PEP owns no transaction and enforcement behaves exactly as before.
-A provider is a zero-arg factory returning an async context manager that commits on clean exit and rolls back on a propagated exception, exactly the semantics of SQLAlchemy `AsyncSession.begin()` and Django `transaction.atomic()`.
+A provider is a zero-arg factory returning a context manager that commits on clean exit and rolls back on a propagated exception.
+It must match the handler kind it protects.
+Tornado handler methods are async, so they run on the async core, which uses the provider as an async context manager.

-With an async SQLAlchemy session, pass `session.begin()` directly:
+Pass an async SQLAlchemy `AsyncSession.begin()` directly:

 ```python
 from sapl_tornado.dependencies import set_transaction_provider